prikhi/github-analytics/README.md

     $ reflex-platform/try-reflex
     [nix-shell] $ exit

+You might need to add something like `source ~/.nix-profile/etc/profile.d/nix.sh` to your `.bashrc`.

 The easiest way to start developing is launching GHCi to run the server & GTK
 client: